Is there an upper age limit for field workers?

 - Ability to organise, prioritise workload and use initiative

-- Willingness to work in potentially unstable environments
+- Flexibility and willingness to work in potentially unstable environments

-- Relevant travel or work experience in indigenous/remote/developing/cross-cultural communities
+- Relevant life or work experience in indigenous/remote areas /developing countries

 - Available to work in the field for a minimum of nine months (exceptions for some profiles; refer to your specific profession)